City Historic Archives

 The Archives are located at the Don Ross Centre, Room 111.

-For research requests deemed overly time consuming and/or which may occur over an extended period of time, a lump-sum fee for service may be negotiated.
+For research requests deemed overly time-consuming and/or which may occur over an extended time, a lump-sum fee for service may be negotiated.

 In 1988, the City’s 75th Anniversary Committee decided to donate $500 to start the City of North Battleford Historic Archives with the goal of maintaining and preserving the rich cultural heritage of North Battleford.
 Today, a volunteer organization works in partnership with the City of North Battleford towards that goal.
 The City Archives is a donation-based repository and is made possible due to the generosity of the citizens of North Battleford, who wish to see the history of our great City preserved.